This page contains general information to help Indigenous communities, scholars, curators and auction houses identify message sticks.

 Tjurungas are sometimes quite similar in appearance to message sticks, but while message sticks are highly public and secular, tjurungas are not.
 This means that special care must be taken to distinguish the two objects.
 Tjurungas should never be displayed or sold without careful and thorough consultation with Traditional Owners.
 Even if tjurungas from a specific community are not considered sacred, they may be evaluated differently in other contexts.

 Certain settler ethnographers in Western Australia, including Daisy Bates, Roland and Catherine Berndt, knew the difference between tjurungas and message sticks but they had an unfortunate tendency to use the ‘message stick’ (or ‘letter-stick’) to refer to both kinds of objects.
-This has led to a certain amount of confusion in the settler public.
+This has led to a certain amount of confusion in the settler public and this problem continues to haunt collecting institutions in Western Australia.
 On the whole, museums have been very good at labelling message sticks and tjurungas correctly, and making sure that secret items are not displayed to the public and that public objects are not relegated to an oubliette.

-Auction houses on the other hand are notoriously irregular, often advertising tjurungas for sale as ‘message sticks’.
+Auction houses and ebay traders, on the other hand, are notoriously irregular, often advertising tjurungas for sale as ‘message sticks’.
 Occasionally this is a simple mistake but sometimes it is clear from the description that an auction house knows that the the object in question is sacred, yet insists on labelling it a ‘message stick’.
 Many if not most of the tjurungas that circulate on the market are replicas of traditional tjurungas, made by Aboriginal people to serve the collector market.
-This does not make them ‘inauthentic’ nor does it absolve auction houses from their responsibilities to label objects appropriately and prevent the public display of sacred designs.
+This does not make them inauthentic nor does it absolve auction houses from their responsibilities to label objects appropriately and prevent the public display of sacred designs.

 To avoid violating cultural proscriptions, no restricted images will ever be displayed on this site.
 My written descriptions of the differences will be as generic as possible, but if you are sensitive about learning these distinctions please read no further.
 This information is intended to inform good practice and prevent distress.
 I have become a reluctant expert on identifying tjurungas simply because I have read enough unedited ethnographic literature, and been exposed to so many badly labelled items that I feel like I can make a confident judgement.
 I am not the arbiter of what the objects mean nor of how they should be conserved or circulated – this is the exclusive right of Traditional Owners.